GanzingerLab/SPIT/README.md

 # Usage
 SPIT is executable from the command line.
-The following modules can be either executed individual, or consecutively:
+The following modules can be either executed individually, or consecutively:

 **Localize** - localizes particles in frames </br>
 **Link** - links localizations into trajectories </br>